 If resources were requested by the FTO, then a RIC-Response shall be included.

-The RSNXE shall be present if the target AP set any subfield, except the Field Length subfield, of the Extended RSN Capabilities field in this element to 1.
+The RSNXE shall be present if the RSNXE was present in the third message and the target AP set any subfield, except the Field Length subfield, of the Extended RSN Capabilities field in this element to 1.